14 . 03 . 17

 Sourdough 101 (How to make a yeast starter)

 Yeast close up.
 Writing and image by Julia Georgallis.
 To find out more about yeasts, book a spot on our Yeast in the East bread making workshop!

-Sourdough bread is bread made with a natural yeast (also called a sourdough starter) that has been fermented by the baker, rather than fresh or dried yeast which comes from a packet.
-I found making my own starter scary at first – What if I killed my yeast?
+Sourdough bread is bread made with a natural yeast (also called a sourdough starter) that has been created and fermented by the baker, rather than fresh or dried yeast which comes from a packet.
+Like many people, I found making my own starter scary at first – What if I killed my yeast?
 Or what if I poisoned someone by making the wrong yeast?
-What if my starter took on a life of its own and formed some kind of illegal drug ring in my kitchen whilst I was out at work during the day?
-Over the last 3 years, I’ve tried to pull all the information that I’ve learned about creating, keeping and maintaining a sourdough yeast culture for you to glean from me – here it is, I hope it helps…
+What if my starter took on a life of its own and totally took over the kitchen?
+Over the last 3 years I’ve tried to pull all the information that I’ve learned about creating, keeping and maintaining a sourdough yeast culture for you to glean from me – It is very much a beginner’s guide, but I hope it helps…

 Directions for how to make a yeast starter:

 USE IF: You don’t have a starter and want to make one from scratch